 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
-The cells that make up the epidermis include: squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
+The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
 The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.

 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

+Melanocytes are small cells that produce melanin, a dark pigment that helps protect our skin from the sun’s ultraviolet rays.
 The amount of melanin normally found in our skin determines our skin colour.
 People with very light skin produce very little melanin while people with very dark skin produce a lot of melanin.

-The melanocytes in lentigo maligna are larger and darker than normal melanocytes and they grow in groups or in between the keratinocytes in the epidermis.
+When examined under the microscope, the melanocytes in lentigo maligna are larger and darker than normal melanocytes and they grow in groups or in between the keratinocytes in the epidermis.
 If these abnormal melanocytes move beyond the epidermis into the dermis or subcutaneous tissue the diagnosis changes to malignant melanoma.
 The movement of tumour cells from the epidermis into the dermis is called invasion.